- What's On

 - At least two workshops from visiting dance professionals in addition to the weekly classes.
 These are confirmed each year in conjunction with the dance companies performing at Curve.

 - Access to information and workshops with the East Midlands Centre for Advanced Training (CAT) in Dance.
-CYC Dance is a satellite company for all Leicestershire dancers in the CAT programme, providing them with a midweek training provision.
+CYCC Dance is a satellite company for all Leicestershire dancers in the CAT programme, providing them with a midweek training provision.

 - Opportunities to watch a full range of professional dance productions from companies and choreographers visiting Curve (some additional ticket costs may apply).